 Rule 9.
-Entry for all exhibits will be completed through online FairEntry, an service located https://sheridancofair.fairentry.com 4-Hers will log in using their 4HOnline accounts.
+Entry for all exhibits will be completed through online FairEntry, an service located at: https://sheridancofair.fairentry.com 4-Hers will log in using their 4HOnline accounts.
 Open Class and FFA exhibitors will create an account in the FairEntry system using an email address and password to enter their exhibits.
-Any questions or exhibitor who doesn't have access to a computer may contact the Twin Creeks District Extension Office for assistance.
-All entries are due by July 8th.
+Any questions or exhibitor who doesn't have access to a computer may contact Crystal at 785-877-5755 at the Twin Creeks District Extension Office for assistance.
+All entries are due by July 3rd.
 Each exhibitor shall enter exhibits with departmental superintendents at the designated check-in time on the fair schedule.